Impact of the COVID-19 pandemic on hospitals

 The COVID-19 pandemic has impacted hospitals around the world.
-Many hospitals have scaled back or postponed non-emergency care.
-This has medical consequences for the people served by the hospitals, and it has financial consequences for the hospitals.
-Health and social systems across the globe are struggling to cope.
-The situation is especially challenging in humanitarian, fragile and low-income country contexts, where health and social systems are already weak.
-Health facilities in many places are closing or limiting services.
-Services to provide sexual and reproductive health care risk being sidelined, which will lead to higher maternal mortality and morbidity.
+During the height of the pandemic, many hospitals scaled back or postponed non-emergency care.
+This had medical consequences for the people served by the hospitals, and financial consequences for the hospitals.
+Health and social systems across the globe struggled to cope.
+The situation was especially challenging in humanitarian, fragile and low-income country contexts, where health and social systems are already weak.
+Health facilities in many places closed or limited services.
 The pandemic also resulted in the imposition of COVID-19 vaccine mandates in places such as California and New York for all public workers, including hospital staff.